maelfabien/maelfabien.github.io/_posts/2019-3-26-TimeSeries1.md

 ![image](https://maelfabien.github.io/assets/images/ts_21.jpg)

-Instead of defining an average over given number of observations within a window, we can take the mean of all the observations up to the given point.
-This is called expaning !
+Instead of defining an average over a given number of observations within a window, we can take the mean of all the observations up to the given point.
+This is called expanding!

 ```python
 plt.figure(figsize=(12,8))